phpengine/drupal-hello/README.md

 I could have gone further on the theming layer, but I thought that creating a template with correct structure should be okay for a quick example.

+Its not all perfect, there is one bug - that the Behat tests fail as they cant find selenium.
+It's the only bug in the stack and I'll hopefully fix it before you read this

 # Install Instructions:
 ------------